pgerber/linux-sysadmin-utilities/README.md

 ## What's to Find Here

+### cd_enhanced
+Everybody knows how cumbersome it can be to use **cd* to change directories when you need to change to ones that are nested deep within the filesystem hierarchy.
+To help with this, I created a script or rather a set of bash function that provide you with bookmark functionality.

+See readme in cd_enhanced directory for details

 ### errno
-Simple C program that show you the error messages associated with errno error numbers.
+Simple C program that shows you the error messages associated with errno error numbers.

 See readme in errno directory for details.